shjang7/math-magicians-calculator/README.md

 <br>

-This project is a calculator app to learn react application building.
+This project is a calculator app to learn about React Props and State.

 It mocks real world project for a fictional company that requires help.

 The main requirements can be found and updated [here](https://github.com/microverseinc/project-react-calculator).

 ## Built With

 - React
+- Create React App
 - Node.js
 - JavaScript (ES6)
 - CSS 3